 What does the Tesla Energy Plan get me?

-Those that sign-up to the Tesla Energy Plan will be entitled to the following benefits:
+Those that sign-up to the Tesla Energy Plan on a time of use tariff will be entitled to the following benefits:

-- A subsidy on the Tesla Powerwall: On this plan, customers can purchase the Tesla Powerwall from “$8,500 ($8,200 for energy concession holders) plus installation,” according to the Tesla website.
+- A subsidy on the Tesla Powerwall: On this plan, customers can purchase the Tesla Powerwall from “$8,500 ($8,200 for concession holders) plus installation,” according to the Tesla website.
 This includes the subsidy provided by the South Australian Home Battery Scheme.
-Tesla claims that outside the Tesla Energy Plan, the cost of a Powerwall starts at “$10,501 plus installation” in South Australia.
+Tesla claims that outside the Tesla Energy Plan, the cost of a Powerwall starts at “$10,501 ($10,201 for concession holders) plus installation” in South Australia.

 - An energy plan designed to work with the Powerwall to save you money: The Tesla Energy Plan is designed to work with your Powerwall to optimise your system and save you money on your power bills.
-Here are some features that make this plan competitive:
+Here are some features that make this plan on a flexible pricing tariff competitive: